dib-lab/2021-paper-metapangenomes/manuscript.md

 Open pangenomes are those which increase indefinitely in size when adding new genomes, while closed pangenomes do not.

 While pangenomes are traditionally inferred from isolate genomes, metapangenomics extends the ecological framework of pangenomics to metagenomes.
-Metapangenomes reflect the metabolic and ecological plasticity of populations of microbes and give insights into the genes that support specific environmental adaptations [@doi:10.1038/s41396-019-0516-7].
-This is achieved either through the application of pangenome methods to metagenome assembled genomes (MAGs) (CITE), or by mapping metagenomes against isolate-inferred pangenomes (CITE: Delmont).
+Metapangenomics gives insight into the genes that support specific environmental adaptations [@doi:10.1038/s41396-019-0516-7] by applying pangenome methods to metagenome assembled genomes (MAGs) (CITE), or by mapping metagenomes against isolate-inferred pangenomes (CITE: Delmont).
 Both methods give valuable insight into the presence and distribution of functional content in natural microbial communities, but either may introduce biases associated with unknown sequencing content (CITE: Segata, unknown).
 MAGs are often incomplete or unrecoverable due to low sequencing coverage or large amounts of variation (SNPs, indels, rearrangements, horizontal gene transfer, sequencing error, etc.), both of which cause short read assemblers to produce unbinnable short contiguous sequences.
 Unbinned sequences are disproportionately comprised of genomic islands and plasmids [@doi:10.1099/mgen.0.000436], hot spots for evolution that support microbial adaptation to changing environments [@doi:10.1101/2021.03.15.435471].